ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 When chaining stages manually, remember to forward the `next_seed` output into the subsequent stage’s `seed` input to maintain deterministic noise progression.
+If you keep `reduce_memory_use` enabled, downstream custom logic that inspects the upscaled latent while this node runs may observe in-place updates because the tensor is shared instead of cloned.

 ## Development